 Example: As always, message and data rates may apply for any messages sent or received.
 You will receive approximately three messages per week.
 If you have any questions about your text plan or data plan, please contact your wireless provider.

-A complete messaging policy section for a Terms & Conditions page might read as follows.
+A complete messaging policy section for a terms and conditions page might read as follows.

-Participating carriers include: AT&T, Boost Mobile, T-Mobile, Metro PCS, Verizon Wireless, Sprint, U.S. Cellular, Nextel & Virgin Mobile.
+Participating carriers include: AT&T, Boost Mobile, T-Mobile, Metro by T-Mobile, Verizon Wireless, Sprint, UScellular, and Virgin Mobile.
 Carriers are not liable for delayed or undelivered messages.
 T-Mobile is not liable for delayed or undelivered messages.

 As always, message and data rates may apply.
 You will receive an average of five messages per week, but we may occasionally exceed this number in certain circumstances.
 If you have any questions about your text plan or data plan, please contact your wireless provider.